Public-private partnership announces ambitious project to create the world’s largest longitudinal imaging dataset to assess disease progression.

 - the Medical Research Council (MRC)

-- Calico Life Sciences, a biotechnology organization founded by Alphabet and Arthur D Levinson
+- Calico Life Sciences, a biotechnology organisation founded by Alphabet and Arthur D Levinson

 - the Chan Zuckerberg Initiative (CZI), a philanthropy founded by Priscilla Chan and Mark Zuckerberg.